Tuure Boelius

 Tuure Elmeri Boelius (born 3 January 2001) is a Finnish YouTuber, singer and actor.
 He was born in Pori, Finland.

 Career

 Boelius signed a contract with Kaiku Entertainment in January 2017, with his first single, "Eikö sua hävetä", realised in August 2017.

 He has worked as an actor at several plays in Pori Theatre.
 He has also played Touko Laaksonen as a child in Turku City Theatre.

 Boelius competed on the eleventh season of Tanssii tähtien kanssa and placed third.

 In 2024, Boelius competed on the second season of Amazing Race Suomi with his sister Saana and placed tenth.

+In 2025 he was a contestant on season four of Petolliset.
+He was selected to be a Secret Traitor.
+He was banished in 10th place.

 Personal life

-Boelius came out as gay on a YouTube video in November 2016.
+Boelius has ADHD.
+He came out as gay on a YouTube video in November 2016.
 He was chosen as Gay of the Year in February 2017 by QX Gay Gaala.
 Some people contacted the Finnish Ombudsman for Children because the award had been given to a minor.
 The Ombudsman commented that children's privacy should be protected but that children are also free to express themselves.